Megus/megus.github.io/_posts/2019-06-18-creativity-through-limitation-pico-8.md

 If you don’t know what demoscene is, read [the first article in this series](/2018/08/05/creativity-through-limitation-8-bit-demoscene.html).
 Many classic effects are recurring in different demos, and I’m going to re-create two of them on PICO-8: Vertical raster bars and Rotozoomer.
 PICO-8 uses the Lua programming language.
 If you‘re not familiar with it, it shouldn‘t be a problem, because Lua syntax is simple and straightforward.

 <iframe class="frame" src="/demos/raster-rotozoomer/raster_rotozoomer.html"></iframe>
+<p class="footnote">PICO-8 can run in a browser.
+Try it!</p>

 ### Vertical raster bars

 Let’s start with Vertical raster bars (also known as Kefrens bars, even though the first implementation was done not by Kefrens demo group).
 They look impressive on old computers because you could think — wow, they draw so many vertical lines!
 In reality, this effect doesn’t require drawing vertical lines at all.
-The classic implementation utilized Amiga’s abilities to run some code for every scanline and change video memory address.
+The classic implementation utilized Amiga’s ability to run some code for every scanline and change video memory address.
 You create a buffer for just one line and draw it repeatedly, adding a small “bar” every time in a different position.

 You can use the same approach on PICO-8.
 There are no horizontal blank interrupts, but you don’t need it; instead, you use `memcpy` function.
 Let’s create a template first.